jeffersonvivanco/WebProgrammingNotes/notes/javascript_notes.md

   * `debug(nameOfFunction)` - suppose that your JS contains a function called `hideModal`.
 Running `debug(hideModal)` pauses your code on the first line of
   `hideModal` the next time it's called.

+## The Intersection Observer API
+Provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top level document's viewport.
+* `IntersectionObserver`
+  * `observe(e)` - tells the `InteractionObserver` a target element to observe
+  * `disconnect()` - stops the `InteractionObserver` object from observing any target
+  * `unobserve(e)` - tells the `InteractionObserver` to stop observing a particular target element Look at intersectionObserverAPI.html

 ## ES6